Georgios Vrakas

-Georgios Vrakas (Γεώργιος Βρακάς, /el/; born 28 April 2001) is a Greek professional footballer who plays as an attacking midfielder or a winger for A-League Men club Brisbane Roar.
+Georgios Vrakas (Γεώργιος Βρακάς, /el/; born 28 April 2001) is a Greek professional footballer who plays as an attacking midfielder or a winger for Super League club Levadiakos.

 Career

 Early career

 Giorgos Vrakas was born on April 28, 2001, in Ioannina and from an early age joined the Academies of AO Ioannina.
 In 2014, he took the big step and became a member of the PAOK Academy.
 With the black and white, he impressed in all age groups – he was of course a constant preference in the calls of the federal technicians – and in 2017 he made his debut with the first team in a game against Aiginiakos for the Greek Cup.
 In fact, he became the second youngest player to debut with PAOK.

 Napoli

 In August 2018, he left and joined Napoli's second team for a five-year deal.
 In two years in Italy, Vrakas participated in 20 matches, scoring three goals and providing three assists.
 In the summer of 2020, he decided to return to Greece, with PAOK not missing the opportunity and signing the young attacking midfielder for the next three years".